 10. Take a tour of the Green Village

 This place is so cool!
 It’s an amazing village set along the Ayung River, where you’ll find incredible structures made entirely of bamboo.
-Not only is cool in terms of being eco-friendly, it provides you with a chance to see something you have never seen before and makes for amazing photo opportunities too.
-They offer tours of the village on weekdays and you can stick around for a yummy lunch if you like.
-Find out more about Green Village here.
+Not only is cool in terms of being eco-friendly, but it also provides you with a chance to see something you have never seen before and makes for amazing photo opportunities too.
+They offer tours of the Green Village on weekdays and you can stick around for a yummy lunch if you like.

-I found this place on day one of arriving in Ubud and loved it!
+I found Bali Buda on day one of arriving in Ubud and loved it!
 If you’re a vegetarian, like me, you’ll lose your mind when you see how much great stuff you can eat on the menu.
 The hot picks include a vegetarian Nasi Campur and an amazing Lentil Sunshine Stew.
 They have great options for vegans but also plenty of stuff for meat-eaters too.
 The food here is simple, honest, delicious and leaves you feeling great!
-They’re undergoing a name change so you may find it called Bali Bunda.
-Find Bali Buda (Bunda) here.

 13. Visit Goa Gajah

-Another of Ubud’s super cool temples, Goa Gajah is known as the elephant temple.
+Another of Ubud’s super cool temples, Goa Gajah is known as the Elephant Cave.
 This place came about in the 9th Century and offers an amazingly spiritual space.
 Like all great places, it has an entrance fee, but it’s cheap and worthwhile.
 You’ll find Goa Gajah on the same big loop as the two temples at Tampaksiring but before them both and closer to Ubud.
 Just ask your hotel or hostel for instructions on how to visit.
-Find out more about Goa Gajah here.

 14. Avoid the Ubud Monkey Forest

 Yep, you read that right, I wrote avoid!
-I didn’t love my visit to the sacred monkey forest, but in saying that, if you’re a monkey fan, you may love it.
+I didn’t love my visit to the Sacred Monkey Forest, but in saying that, if you’re a monkey fan, you may love it.
 I saw a few people get bitten by monkeys after they jumped on, admittedly while they were standing near to them or holding bananas to feed them with.
 The whole time I was there I felt really tense and anxious, the idea of getting bitten did not appeal to me at all.
 I couldn’t wait to leave.
 Decide for yourself if it’s worth your while.
-Find out more about the Ubud Monkey Forest here.

 15. Eat at Cafe Pomegranate

 This place was a little tricky to find and takes a fair amount of confidence if you’re trying to get yourself there on a scooter.
-Be brave, my friend, because it’s one of the coolest places you’ll find to eat in Ubud.
+Be brave, my friend, because Cafe Pomegranate is one of the coolest places you’ll find to eat in Ubud.
 The menu here is simple but tasty and really affordable.
 But the real reason to go is that it’s an amazing experience, navigating your way along a tiny pathway in-between rice fields, then entering a billowing open white tent and gazing over open rice fields over to the mountains.
-If you get lost trying to find, just ask locals for directions to Sari Organic, they’ll know where to send you.
-Find Cafe Pomegranate here.
+If you get lost trying to find it, just ask locals for directions to Sari Organic, they’ll know where to send you.